 As the budget is a financial plan and does not provide authorization to spend funds, the government tables its main estimates for the coming fiscal year on or before March 1.

 The main estimates present the government’s spending plans for each federal organization and provide items that will be included in an appropriation bill for Parliament’s approval.
 It is important to note that the main estimates are prepared in late fall, and thus generally do not include spending items announced in the budget.
-They are best read in conjunction with the departmental reports on plans and priorities (Departmental Plans).
+They are best read in conjunction with the departmental plans.

 Once the main estimates have been tabled in the House of Commons, estimates votes (an individual item of the estimates indicating the amount of money required by the government for a particular program or function) are referred to the relevant standing committees, which have the opportunity to review the estimates votes and to vote and report on them by May 31.
 Committees can approve, reduce or reject estimates votes, but cannot increase them.
 The Standing Senate Committee on National Finance also reviews and prepares reports on the estimates.

-The departmental reports on plans and priorities set out the results that departments intend to achieve with the resources provided to them; they also outline the human and financial resources allocated to each program and sub program.
-They are best read in conjunction with the main estimates.
+The departmental plans set out the results that departments intend to achieve with the resources provided to them; they also outline the human and financial resources allocated to each program and sub program.

 Before the beginning of the fiscal year, the House of Commons approves interim supply.
 As full supply is not granted until June, the government needs authorization to spend funds during the first three months of the fiscal year.
 Thus, interim supply is usually three-twelfths of the amount outlined in the main estimates.